 - payroll and HR;

 - procurement;

-- · budget planning, monitoring and reporting;
+- budget planning, monitoring and reporting;

 - cash; and

 - internal control.

 The reports from the internal auditor on the operation of the systems of control and on the discharge of the board of governors financial responsibilities is shared with the board of governors at the meeting following the visit.
-Due to the change in finance personnel, two visits were undertaken during the year with each visit covering a different scope of work.
+Three visits were undertaken during the year with each visit covering a different scope of work.